-- (a) Give the worst-case complexity of the array version of selection sort. - (b) Give the worst-case complexity of the list version of selection sort assuming the list is an array-based implementation (e.g. ArrayList). - (c) Give the worst-case complexity of the list version of selection sort assuming the list is a linked-list implementation. - (d) Compare the three options.
+- (a) Give the worst-case complexity of the array version of selection sort (the first one). - (b) Give the worst-case complexity of the list version of selection sort (the second one) assuming the list is an array-based implementation (e.g. ArrayList). - (c) Give the worst-case complexity of the list version of selection sort (the second one) assuming the list is a linked-list implementation. - (d) Compare the three options.
 Is one of them the clear choice to use?
 Should any of them never be used?
 Explain.